CodeMelted/codemelted_developer/terminal/README.md

 </center>
 <h1><img style="height: 35px;" src="https://codemelted.com/assets/images/icon-codemelted-terminal.png" /> CodeMelted DEV | Terminal Module</h1>

 The `codemelted.ps1` script will provide a Command Line Interface (CLI) to facilitate common developer use cases on Mac, Linux, or Windows systems.
-When installed the CLI will provide the `codemelted` command that can be accessed in a pwsh terminal or in `ps1` scripts that facilitate a set of automated tasks.
+When installed, the CLI will provide the `codemelted` command that can be accessed in a pwsh terminal or in `ps1` scripts that facilitate a set of automated tasks.
 A developer may also build a Terminal User Interface (TUI) for a text based user interface.

-**LAST UPDATED:** 2024-12-28
+**LAST UPDATED:** 2025-01-08

 <center>
   <br />